Harald Hardrada: Invasions of Denmark

 The second, more significant battle, a naval encounter, was the Battle of Niså on 9 August 1062.
 As Harald had not been able to conquer Denmark despite his raids, he wanted to win a decisive victory over Sweyn.
 He eventually set out from Norway with a great army and a fleet of around 300 ships.
 Sweyn had also prepared for the battle, which had been preassigned a time and place.
-Sweyn did not appear at the agreed time, and Harald thus sent home his non-professional soldiers (bóndaherrin), which had made up half of his forces.
+Sweyn did not appear at the agreed time, and Harald thus sent home his non-professional soldiers (bóndaherrinn), which had made up half of his forces.
 When the dismissed ships were out of reach, Sweyn's fleet finally appeared, possibly also with 300 ships.
 The battle resulted in great bloodshed as Harald defeated the Danes (70 Danish ships were reportedly left "empty"), but many ships and men managed to escape, including Sweyn.
 During the battle, Harald actively shot with his bow, like most others in the early phase of the battle.

 Fatigue and the huge cost of the indecisive battles eventually led Harald to seek peace with Sweyn, and in 1064 (or 1065 according to Morkinskinna) the two kings agreed on an unconditional peace agreement.
 By the agreement, they retained their respective kingdoms with the former boundaries, and there would be no payments of reparations.
 In the subsequent winter of 1065, Harald travelled through his realm and accused the farmers of withholding taxes from him.
 In response, he acted with brutality, and had people maimed and killed as a warning to those who disobeyed him.
 Harald maintained control of his nation through the use of his hird, a private standing army maintained by Norwegian lords.
 Harald's contribution to the strengthening of Norway's monarchy was the enforcement of a policy that only the king could retain a hird, thus centralising power away from local warlords.